Fall in love with Corfu Old Town: 23 Wonderful Experiences

 Corfu Town Beaches

 Most of the beaches in Corfu Town are set around the Old Fortress.
-Honestly, we don’t really think they are worth the visit.
+Honestly, they aren’t the best beaches on the island.

 Nevertheless, these beaches are a great option if it is warm and you feel like cooling off after exploring beautiful Corfu Town.
 So bring your bathing suit just in case you feel like jumping in.